Your articles on dedication are puzzling to me

 but rather to

-many congregations.
-As you may already be aware, we have lost approximately one
+the condition of many of our congregations today.
+(2 Tim.
+3:1-7) As you may already be aware, approximately one

-third of our brothers in the past thirty years (since 1975), brothers and
+third of our brothers have left the organization over the past thirty years, brothers and

-sisters that used to go to the meetings and share in the preaching work with
+sisters that at one time attended the meetings and zealously shared in the preaching work with

 us.
-This is a huge number when we consider that a single lost sheep is precious
+This is a huge loss when we consider that a single lost sheep is precious

 to Jehovah.
-(Luke 15:3-7) A few of them have been disfellowshipped simply for
+(Luke 15:3-7) A few have been disfellowshipped simply for

-God's household.
-This phobia of "apostates" among us, who dare to question the
+God's household back in 1918.
+This phobia of "apostates" among us, who

-authority of the "faithful and discreet slave," as they like to refer to
+no longer put their trust in the governing body as the "faithful and discreet slave," as they like to

 themselves, has resulted in "witch hunts" in many of the congregations.

-I was among the many who had put faith in their promise that the generation that
+I too had put faith in their promise that the generation of 1914 would "by no

-saw 1914 would also see the end of this system.
+means pass away" before the end of this system arrived.
 There was a time when I believed

 not in the Bible then they must have received the information directly from